 - Download and install Cisdem PDFMaster onto your Mac;

-- Run the program, go to PDF Split;
+- Run the program, import PDF by drag and drop;

-- Then input page range and select output folder;
+- Then adjust split settings and select output folder;

-- Click Convert to separate PDF pages on your mac.
+- Click OK to separate PDF pages on your Mac.

 PDF Pages on Mac with Preview

 With Mac built-in Preview app, you can split PDF file into multiple PDF files without downloading any third-party software.
 Follow the steps below for separating PDF files on Mac:

 - Display the sidebar if it’s not already displayed, then choose the Thumbnails option at the bottom of the sidebar.